Lahore, Pakistan Thursday, 2:47 PM Local Time

 "Mom, I need to go," Helen said, hanging up the phone.

 She let out a deep breath and tried to clear her mind, pushing the concerns away.
-She felt unsettled with an aching feeling in her stomach.
+An ache twisted in her stomach.
 It had been two weeks since her sister had been killed, and she hated being reminded of it.
 Her older sister, her perfect sister, her dead sister.

 She pushed the thoughts away.
 She needed to focus on work.